sergeysolovev/makecancelable/README.md

 };
 ```

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+[SemVer](http://semver.org/) is used for versioning.
+For the versions available, see the [tags on this repository](https://github.com/sergeysolovev/make-cancelable/tags).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
 - [@istarkov](https://github.com/istarkov) for original makeCancelable implementation [here](https://github.com/facebook/react/issues/5465#issuecomment-157888325);
 - [@jwbay](https://github.com/jwbay) for suggesting flushPromises [here](https://github.com/facebook/jest/issues/2157#issuecomment-279171856) to use in tests.